 - Resolution No. 8 (2012) on the national designation of adopted Emerald sites and the implementation of management, monitoring and reporting measures

 Transfer of UK data to the Emerald Network Database

-The UK made a commitment at the 38th Standing Committee meeting of the Bern Convention (November 2018) that UK sites which are currently part of the EU’s Natura 2000 Network will continue as the UK’s contribution to the Emerald network after the UK leaves the EU.
+The UK made a commitment at the 38th Standing Committee meeting of the Bern Convention (November 2018) that UK sites which are currently part of the EU’s Natura 2000 Network (Special Areas of Conservation (SACs) and Special Protection Areas (SPAs) will continue as the UK’s contribution to the Emerald network after the UK leaves the EU.

 JNCC and the country nature conservation bodies (CNCBs) then worked to identify how the data should be moved from the Natura 2000 database to the Emerald Network Database.
 Although the formats of the databases are very similar, the transfer was not straightforward, particularly due to the complexity of relationships between Annex I of the Habitats Directive and Resolution 4 of the Bern Convention.
 A first tranche of data was moved across in November 2020, and at the 40th Standing Committee meeting (November 2020) the following decision was recorded: